shirisha6/git-flow/README.md

 * Now, squash and merge the 2 commits into single one by creating a pull request

 ### Parallel 2 - Modified along with Parallel 1 branch
+* Pull requested created and this is closed due to merge conflicts -  https://github.com/shirisha6/git-flow/pull/5
+* Merge conflict occurs when same file got modified in 2 branches